-In response to that prior litigation, the General Assembly has taken several steps, including significantly increasing State funding for public schools, as discussed below.
-In addition, at the November 1999 election electors approved a constitutional amendment submitted by the General Assembly authorizing the issuance of State general obligation debt for school buildings and for higher education facilities (see discussion under State Debt).
+The General Assembly has taken several steps, including significantly increasing State funding for public schools, as discussed below.
+In addition, at the November 1999 election electors approved a constitutional amendment authorizing the issuance of State general obligation debt for school buildings and for higher education facilities (see discussion under State Debt).
 December 2000 legislation addressed certain mandated programs and reserves, characterized by the plaintiffs and the Court as "unfunded mandates."

-Under the current financial structure, Ohio's 612 public school districts and 49 joint vocational school districts receive a major portion (but less than 50%) of their operating moneys from State subsidy appropriations (the primary portion known as the Foundation Program) distributed in accordance with statutory formulas that take into account both local needs and local taxing capacity.
+Under the current financial structure, Ohio's 612 public school districts and 49 joint vocational school districts receive a major portion (but less than 50%) of their operating moneys from State subsidy appropriations (the primary portion of which is known as the Foundation Program) distributed in accordance with statutory formulas that take into account both local needs and local taxing capacity.
 The Foundation Program amounts have steadily increased in recent years, including small aggregate increases even in those Fiscal Years in which appropriations cutbacks were imposed.

-School districts also rely heavily upon receipts from locally voted taxes.
-In part because of provisions of some State laws, such as that partially limiting the increase (without further vote of the local electorate) in voted property tax collections that would otherwise result from increased assessed valuations, some school districts have experienced varying degrees of difficulty in meeting mandated and discretionary increased costs.
+School districts also rely upon receipts from locally voted taxes.
+In part because of provisions of some State laws, such as that partially limiting the increase (without further vote of the local electorate) in voted property tax collections that would otherwise result from increased assessed valuations, some school districts have expressed varying degrees of difficulty in meeting mandated and discretionary increased costs.
 Local electorates have largely determined the total moneys available for their schools.
 Locally elected boards of education and their school administrators are responsible for managing school programs and budgets within statutory requirements.

 The State's present school subsidy formulas are structured to encourage both program quality and local taxing effort.
 Until the late 1970's, although there were some temporary school closings, most local financial difficulties that arose were successfully resolved by the local districts themselves by some combination of voter approval of additional property tax levies, adjustments in program offerings, or other measures.
+For more than 20 years, requirements of law and levels of State funding have sufficed to prevent school closings for financial reasons, which are prohibited by current law.

 To broaden the potential local tax revenue base, local school districts also may submit for voter approval income taxes on the district income of individuals and estates.
-Many districts have submitted the question, and income taxes are currently approved in 122 districts.
+Many districts have submitted the question, and income taxes are currently approved in 127 districts.